aeturrell/occupationcoder/README.md

 This code originally written by Jyldyz Djumalieva, Arthur Turrell, and David Copple.
 If you use this code please cite:
 "Pretty Vacant: Understanding mismatch in the UK labour market from the bottom-up"

+### Pre-requisites
+See requirements.txt for a full list. occupation-coder is built on top of [NLTK](http://www.nltk.org/) and uses the 'wordnet' corpora.
+When the coder is run, it will expect to find this corpora in the usual directories.
+If you have nltk installed, you can get this corpora using ```nltk.download()``` or by going to [http://www.nltk.org/nltk_data/](http://www.nltk.org/nltk_data/) and downloading it manually.
+A couple of the other packages, such as [```fuzzywuzzy```](https://github.com/seatgeek/fuzzywuzzy), do not come with the Anaconda distribution of Python.
+You can install these via pip (if you have access to the internet) or download the relevant binaries and install them manually.

 ### Installation via terminal using pip
 Download the package and cd to the download directory.
 Then use
 ```Terminal